 With this in mind, possibly the most crucial question is: What can I drink during intermittent fasting?

-In this article, I work my way through all imaginable drinks and determine their intermittent fasting impact based on science.
+In this article, I work through all imaginable drinks and determine their intermittent fasting impact based on science.

 What Is Intermittent Fasting?